UnderwaterOwlbear/underwaterowlbear.github.io/Drafts/zimo.md

 	- Everything else: https://mirror.ctan.org/systems/texlive/tlnet/install-tl-unx.tar.gz
 2. Unpack the install script archive
 	- Windows: double click the .exe file to run it.
-	- Everything else: unpack the .tar.gz file by running `tar -xf install-tl-unx.tar.gz` in the terminal.
+	- Everything else: unpack the .tar.gz file by running `tar -xf install-tl-unx.tar.gz` in the terminal (Chromebook users will have to move this archive into the Linux Files directory prior to running any terminal commands on it).
 3. Open a terminal in the now-unpacked archive directory
 	- Windows: `WIN+R`, `cmd`, `cd /install-tl-windows` (or whatever your unpacked filepath is).
 	- Everything else: `cd /install-tl-unx`